gkweston/moon-blocks/README.md

 A simple 2D moon landing sim for learning C#, APIs and implementing automation

-On the 50th anniversary of the Apollo 11 moon landings I started planning a 2D lunar lander as an academic exercise in developing APIs and optimizing processes via various artificial intelligence methods.
+On the 50th anniversary of the Apollo 11 moon landings I started planning a 2D lunar lander as an academic exercise in developing APIs and optimizing processes via various automation & AI methods.
 The final project will be broken into three stages:

 1. Take-off & pre-orbital maneuvers: